-The Bangor Imaging Unit houses a state-of-the-art 3T MRI machine, available for student projects.
+The Bangor Imaging Unit houses a 3T MRI machine, available for student projects.
 Setups for the measurement of eye-movement, arm and hand movement, and physiological parameters are also available.

 In the beginning of the year you will choose your academic supervisor.
 The supervisor will be responsible for helping you plan, design and draft your research thesis.
 From your project proposal you will review the relevant literature, and formally outline your study.
 In the weekly Bangor-Imaging Group meeting we learn about and discuss proposed, ongoing and completed studies and important new publications in the field.
 Moreover, all MSc and PhD students present their proposed plan of research in this forum.
 Thus, you are tightly integrated into the research environment at the Bangor Imaging Unit, and profit from interactions with older PhD students, post-docs, and other supervisors.
 Your final research project is conducted over the summer months, most likely using the in-house, research-dedicated 3T MRI scanner.
 The course ends with the successful submission of your research thesis.